Serial paedophile and former football coach Barry Bennell dies in prison

 Former football coach and serial paedophile Barry Bennell has died in prison, the Ministry of Justice said.

-Bennell was serving a 34-year sentence for child sex offences in HMP Littlehey in Cambridgeshire.
+Described as a “pied piper” figure who preyed on young boys who dreamt of becoming professional footballers, Bennell was serving a 34-year sentence for child sex offences in HMP Littlehey in Cambridgeshire.

 He was convicted of more than 50 sexual offences against 22 boys in 2018.
 He was given a 30-year sentence, but this was extended to 34 when he was further convicted of abusing two other boys.